Canon 10D vs Nikon D3000

 Studio photographers will appreciate that the Canon 10D (unlike the D3000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the D3000 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D3000 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D3000 was followed by the Nikon D3100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 10D and D3000 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D3000 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Nikon D3000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.